 May 13, 1945

-In May 1945 Italy capitulated to the Allies and Pola was occupied by the Yugoslav Partisans of Josep Broz Tito.
+In May 1945 Italy capitulated to the Allies and Pola was occupied by the Yugoslav Partisans of Josip Broz Tito.
 The Italian population of Pola was persecuted and terrorized by the Yugoslavs, who occupied Pola for 45 days.
 The Bishop of Parenzo and Pola, Msgr.
 Raffaele Mario Radossi, was arrested by the Yugoslavs.
 After his release he sought to protect the Italian community of Pola, but was later forced to flee Istria.
 He was the last Italian bishop of Pola.

-On May 13, 1945 a demonstration was staged by the Communists in the Roman Arena in Pola: hundreds of Slavic Communists filled the Arena, glorifying the victory of the Yugoslav Partisans and celebrating before a giant image of Josep Broz Tito.
+On May 13, 1945 a demonstration was staged by the Communists in the Roman Arena in Pola: hundreds of Slavic Communists filled the Arena, glorifying the victory of the Yugoslav Partisans and celebrating before a giant image of Josip Broz Tito.
 The Yugoslavs spray-painted graffiti on the walls of the city and on the ruined buildings, writing “W Tito” (“Long live Tito”), “W Stalin” (“Long live Stalin”), and “Tito-Pola”, joined with the hammer and sickle and other Communist symbols.